mrnabati/awesome-cavs/README.md

 and Automated Vehicles.
 This repository is being updated on an ongoing basis as I find/read papers and other resources, but pull requests are always welcome!

-For each paper, I'll try include a link to the implementation code if available.
+For each paper, I'll try to include a link to the implementation code if available.
 I'm also including a preview of the paper's abstract along with its authors names and publishing journal/conference.